japanoise/SuperSorter/README.md

 ### From source

 Import the project into IntelliJ or Eclipse.
 Create jars in the usual way.
+You will need to create a fat jar or otherwise include the shit in lib, because ORACLE/QUALITY took out javax.xml.
 The main class is, unsurprisingly, `club.seekrit.SuperSorter.Main`.

 ### JAR